Which city is cheaper, Asheville or Tampa?

 Both Asheville and Tampa are popular destinations to visit in the spring with plenty of activities.
 Many travelers come to Tampa for the beaches and the activities around the city.
 Also, many visitors come to Asheville in the spring for the natural beauty.

 In April, Tampa is generally a little warmer than Asheville.
-Temperatures in Tampa average around 71°F (22°C), and Asheville stays around 64°F (18°C).
+Daily temperatures in Tampa average around 71°F (22°C), and Asheville fluctuates around 64°F (18°C).

 It's quite sunny in Asheville.
 The sun comes out a lot this time of the year in Tampa.
 Tampa usually receives more sunshine than Asheville during spring.
 Tampa gets 299 hours of sunny skies, while Asheville receives 266 hours of full sun in the spring.